Somerville College – security and monitoring relating to staff, students and visitors privacy notice

 The table includes detailed information about how and why we process various categories of data, and the related lawful basis.
 It includes:

 - CCTV monitoring that Somerville College undertakes to help provide safety and security on College premises, and to assist with the prevention of crime and other unlawful activity.
 Somerville College may take disciplinary action if a safety or security incident involves a breach of staff or student disciplinary policies, and/or report safety/security incidents to the police if the incident involves an apparent criminal offence.
-Monitoring for such purposes may only be carried out in accordance with Somerville College’s CCTV policy which includes safeguards to ensure that individual privacy is respected appropriately.
+Monitoring for such purposes may only be carried out in accordance with Somerville College’s CCTV protocol which includes safeguards to ensure that individual privacy is respected appropriately.
 The lawful basis for such processing is that the Somerville College has a legitimate interest in ensuring that staff comply with their legal obligations as employees.

 - Movement records of staff, students and visitors to Somerville College premises, for example of timing of access to buildings or offices, whether through electronic access systems or manual records.
 The lawful basis for such processing is that the College, its members and visitors have a legitimate interest in implementing such measures to help maintain College safety and security.